-Listed in the following table is certain information with respect to the beneficial ownership of shares of our Common Stock as of April 11, 2024 by each person known by us to be the beneficial owner of more than five percent of our Common Stock, and by each of our directors, director nominees and executive officers, both individually and as a group.
-As of that date, there were 483,863,069 shares of our Common Stock outstanding.
+Listed in the following table is certain information with respect to the beneficial ownership of shares of our Common Stock as of April 9, 2025 by each person known by us to be the beneficial owner of more than five percent of our Common Stock, and by each of our directors, director nominees and named executive officers, individually and all of our directors and executive officers as a group.
+As of that date, there were 530,315,155 shares of our Common Stock outstanding.